Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Introduction

 The QMC model was originally introduced by Guichon~\cite{Guichon:1987jp}.
 Subsequent development significantly improved the treatment of centre of mass corrections~\cite{Guichon:1995ue}, which had generated an unrealistic amount of repulsion in the original model.
 This development also included a consistent treatment of finite nuclei, including the spin-orbit force~\cite{Guichon:1995ue}.
 When applied to $\Lambda$ hypernuclei, the model provided a very natural explanation of the very small spin-orbit force observed in those systems~\cite{Tsushima:1997rd,Tsushima:1997cu,Guichon:2008zz}.
 In an important, recent development, the inclusion of the density dependence of the ``hyperfine'' interaction between quarks arising from one-gluon-exchange (OGE) gave a parameter free explanation of the empirical absence of medium mass and heavy $\Sigma$-hypernuclei, while simultaneously yielding a good description of $\Lambda$-hypernuclei~\cite{Guichon:2008zz}.
 For a review of the many applications of the QMC model we refer to Ref.~\cite{Saito:2005rv}.

-A clear connection has also been established between the self-consistent treatment of in-medium hadron structure and the existence of many-body~\cite{Guichon:2004xg} or density dependent~\cite{Guichon:2006er} effective forces.
+A clear connection has also been established between the self-consistent treatment of in-medium hadron structure and the existence of many-body~\cite{Guichon:2004xg} or density dependent~\cite{Guichon:2006er} effective forces. {The Skyrme interaction SQMC700, derived in \cite{Guichon:2006er}, was amongst the few percent of Skyrme force which satisfied all the up-to-date constraints on high density matter up to 3 times nuclear saturation density recently examined by Dutra {\it et al.}~\cite{Dutra:2012mb}.
 In particular, in all of the models explored so far involving confined quarks, the self-consistent response to the applied mean scalar field tends to oppose that applied field.
 This effect can be represented as a ``scalar polarisability'' which effectively reduces the coupling of the $\sigma$ to an in-medium baryon as the applied scalar field increases.
 We stress that this scalar polarisability is a {\em calculated} property of each hadron and hence introduces no new parameters into the model.
 Moreover, it is this scalar polarisability which yields the density dependence of the derived Skyrme forces, or equivalently the three-body forces between {\em all} combinations of hadrons.
-That is, the model predicts the existence and strength of the three-body forces between not just nucleons, but nucleons and hyperons and hyperons and other hyperons, without additional parameters.
+That is, the model predicts the existence and strength of the three-body forces between not just nucleons, but nucleons and hyperons and hyperons and other hyperons, without additional parameters. \\

-As an indication of the reliability of these predictions, we note that Dutra {\it et al.}~\cite{Dutra:2012mb} critically examined a variety of phenomenological Skyrme models of the effective density dependent nuclear force against the most up-to-date empirical constraints.
-The Skyrme model SQMC700\emdash derived from the QMC model\emdash was amongst the few percent of the Skyrme forces studied which satisfied all of these constraints.
-This, together with the very reasonable description of the empirical properties of hypernuclei, gives us confidence in exploring the consequences of the model for dense matter, including hyperons.